baltricks/my-ml-learning-blog/_posts/2020-12-26-creating-this-blog.md

 And another important reason is my hope that this blog will one day **help others on their way**.
 Sharing content makes learning and development available for everybody.
 I benefit from this since years.

 # A GitHub Page for my blog

+{% include alert.html text="This post references a previous version of this blog created with GithHub Pages." %}
+< It is still <a target="_blank" href="https://baltricks.github.io/my-ml-page/">online</a>

 To keep things easy I decided to use [GitHub Pages](https://pages.github.com) for this blog.
 I created a new git repository on GitHub and choose the main branch as page source and the [cayman theme](https://github.com/pages-themes/cayman) as Jekyll theme.
 All this can be done in the *Settings / Github Pages* section of the repository.